swaptacular/swpt_accounts/protocol.rst

 * *If the prepared transfer exists*, the server implementation MUST:

-  1. Try to transfer the requested ``committed_amount`` from sender's account to recipient's account.
+  1. Try to transfer the ``committed_amount`` from sender's account to recipient's account.

-  2. Remove the prepared transfer record from the server's database.
+  2. Remove the prepared transfer from the server's database.

-  3. Unlock the remainder of the secured amount (``sender_locked_amount``), so that it becomes available for other transfers.
+  3. Unlock the remainder of the secured amount, so that it becomes available for other transfers.
+Note that ``committed_amount`` can be smaller that ``sender_locked_amount``.

+  4. Send a `FinalizedTransfer`_ message.

-  If the attempted transfer has not been successful
+TODO: If the attempted transfer has not been successful?

-When the prepared transfer is being finalized (committed or dismissed), the corresponding prepared transfer record SHOULD BE removed from the server's database, the `` and a `FinalizedTransfer`_ message MUST be sent.

-TODO: ``committed_amount`` can be smaller than ``sender_locked_amount``.

 Outgoing messages